Pictures of a Fleeting World |

 The number of images deeply affecting one’s life emotionally, was probably the same a hundred years ago as it is today, only one is now confronted with so many more, that it is difficult to find one’s own.
 Visualisation has existed for a long time as a meditation technique, the images have been used in every phase of mankind.
 Only it has become difficult to find pictures of orientation; my grandfather was able to describe events with words - in a way I am no longer able to - simply because these events in his memory hadn’t been replaced by anything else.

 The war pervades out of the television in the background whilst you are filming your grandfather at the old people’s home.
-It’s a programme about the Kosovo-conflict, however it seems that your work is about war altogether.
+It’s a program about the Kosovo-conflict, however it seems that your work is about war altogether.

 Yes, my grandfather told me about the war, the first world war, the battles of which he said were the worst experiences of his life.
 Implicitly at least, that is one theme – and then it’s about medial war-images, about the Gulf war and the fights in the Balkan States and Afghanistan.